 Since Eq.~\ref{eq:sim} is decomposable, the representations of all passages in the retrieval corpus can be pre-computed and stored in a dense index \cite{johnson2019billion}.
 During inference, given a new query, the top $K$ most relevant passages are retrieved from the index via approximate nearest-neighbor search.

-\paragraph{\textbf{The Re-ranker}:} The cross-encoder re-ranker model uses a Bert-based encoder $E_R(.)$, which takes the query $q$ and a corresponding retrieved passage $p$ together as input and outputs a similarity score.
-A feed-forward layer $F$ is used on top of the \textsc{cls} output from $E_R(.)$ to compute a single logit, which is used as the final re-ranker score $R(q,p)$.
-The top $K$ retrieved passages are then ranked based on their corresponding re-ranker scores.
+\paragraph{\textbf{The Reranker}:} The cross-encoder reranker model uses a Bert-based encoder $E_R(.)$, which takes the query $q$ and a corresponding retrieved passage $p$ together as input and outputs a similarity score.
+A feed-forward layer $F$ is used on top of the \textsc{cls} output from $E_R(.)$ to compute a single logit, which is used as the final reranker score $R(q,p)$.
+The top $K$ retrieved passages are then ranked based on their corresponding reranker scores.